adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 On Ethereum it is possible to move computation, but it is much more complicated than standard contracts.
 A lot of boilerplate code needs to be reimplemented for every contract.

 On æternity computation by default happens off-chain.

+# How is æternity written? #

+æternity core blockchain code is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stopable applications.

+Erlang was chosen because it is the perfect choice to write a Blockchain from scratch allowing to achieve superior code execution stability and performance.

 # How does æternity protect from the next DAO happening? #
 Since contracts are independent, it is much easier to prove and verify what each contract does.